-Less than one-third of parents across all areas reports that there are "safe places" for young children to play in the area.
-Based on parents' / carers' report, the availability of safe places for children to play is least favourable in the Southside Regeneration Area (only 5% indicate there are safe places for children to play).
+Less than one-third of parents across all areas report that there are 'safe places' for young children to play in the area.
+Based on parents' / carers' reports, the availability of safe places for children to play is least favourable in the Southside Regeneration Area (only 5% indicate there are safe places for children to play).
 The situation is better for children compared with teenagers.
 Only 13 per cent of parents / carers across all areas report that there are safe places for teenagers to meet in the neighbourhood.
 The situation here is most favourable in the Northside Regeneration Area where some 20 per cent of parents / carers state that there are safe places for teenagers to meet.
-Taking the child perspective, on some indicators ("being afraid to go out", agreeing that "lots of mean kids are living" in the area), children in regeneration areas feel less safe, especially compared with children in the Average Control Area.
-However, on other aspects including "knowing grown-ups" and "grown-ups being friendly" to them, children in all areas have a positive sense of the social capital of the neighbourhood.
+See Figure 4.3.